Who Are You, Boy?

 Do you know what that feels like, son?

-And yet, you ask me to believe in something that I cannot see;
+yet, you ask me to believe in something that I cannot see;

-Some force you say will bring me joy.
+you say will bring me joy.

 Do you know what that feels like, boy?

-Where you're from, faith is free,
+you're from, faith is free,

 But it has a price for me.

-When I have pain, I have my bottle.
+pain, I have my bottle.

 Hurt dies quick when you down it with Vodka.